 This documentation page assumes that you already have a SeekTable account.
 Create your free account by signing up.

-Configure DuckDB for pivot table reports
+DuckDB connector for pivot tables, charts

 SeekTable includes built-in DuckDB engine which can be used as a data source with SQL-compatible database connector.